MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-center-of-excellence.md

 > [!TIP]
 > The choice of funding model can determine how the COE actively grows its influence and ability to help.
 The funding model can also have a big impact on where authority resides and how decision-making works.
 Further, it impacts the type of services a COE can offer, such as co-development projects and/or best practices reviews.
 For more information, see the [Mentoring and user enablement](powerbi-adoption-roadmap-mentoring-and-user-enablement.md) article.

 Some organizations cover the COE operating costs with chargebacks to business units based on the usage metrics of Power BI.
 For a Power BI shared capacity, this could be based on number of active users.
-For a Power BI Premium capacity, chargebacks could be allocated based on which business units are using the capacity.
+For Premium capacity, chargebacks could be allocated based on which business units are using the capacity.
 Ideally, chargebacks are directly correlated to the business value gained.

 ## Considerations and key actions